 - Bowen – a sleepy little town, waiting for the good times to happen.
 Lovely beaches, a happy-go-lucky attitude, the mining boom may or may not happen here!

-- Cid Harbour – the best anchorage in the Whitsunday Islands, great walk to the summit, beaches OK, lovely surroundings – we came back here three times on our trip around the Islands.
+- Cid Harbour – the best anchorage in the Whitsunday Islands, great walk to the summit, beaches OK, lovely surroundings – we went back there three times on our trip around the Islands.

 - Cairns – a town, with lots going on and good facilities.
 Welcoming (we stayed three weeks, mainly to repair our refrigeration), and grew to love the place.